PowerShellOrg/tug/README.md

 ## Status
 * Currently waiting on open-source reference assemblies to be published on NuGet.
-* Currently awaiting protocol clarification on how Authorization: headers are calculated in Registration traffic.
+* Currently at proof-of-concept; correctly calculates Authorization header given a hardcoded Registration Key

 ## Overview
 Tug is intended to be a drop-in replacement for the Pull Server feature included in WMF5.
 It is written in ASP.NET Core 1.0, is open source, and should be able to run on any machine or OS that can run ASP.NET Core.
 The machine must also be able to run PowerShell.